home - Electricity

 Hallway

 It is great to decorate with Venetian plaster.
-If the corridor is not fenced off, then the material can also be used in a combined room.
+If the corridor is not fenced, then the material can be used in a combined room.

 It is not necessary to decorate all walls in the same way.
 Separate fragments of the image can be applied in different rooms.